CON-In-A-Box/CIAB-Portal/README.md

 CIAB makes use of SCSS to help dynamically build style sheets to allow for skinning of the site.

 At present in `scss/event.scss` is where the even specific styles are generated.
 Values we expect to be changing from event to event should be imported there.
-Presently `_CONvergence.scss` is imported representing the colors and icons for CONvergence.
-Changing the values there should be reflected across the web pages.
+Main colors for the event are present in the configuration, and can be set on the configure_system page.

 There is a basic asset library engine included in CIAB to try to manage long-lasting but event or convention specific graphical assets.
 This asset manager is accessed in the `Administrator->Assets` menu option.